🇺🇸 AST SpaceMobile BlueBird Satellites

 BLUEBIRD LAUNCH HISTORY

 Every AST SpaceMobile BlueBird launch to date.
-Six satellites are operational in low Earth orbit; BlueBird 7 was lost after New Glenn's upper stage placed it in the wrong orbit on April 19, 2026.
+OrbitalNodes is currently tracking several BlueBird satellites in orbit.
+The launch record: BlueBirds 1–6, plus BlueBirds 8, 9 and 10 (launched on a SpaceX Falcon 9 on 17 June 2026).
+BlueBird 7 was lost after New Glenn's upper stage placed it in the wrong orbit on 19 April 2026.

 BlueBird 1–5